Button

 type SvelteButtonProps = { onClick?: MouseEventHandler<HTMLButtonElement>} & ButtonProps

-component along with the above-defined props.
-Prop | Purpose |
+type ReactButtonProps = { onClick?: React.MouseEventHandler<HTMLButtonElement>} & ButtonPropsbutton and a HTML tag attributes on the Button component along with the above-defined props. | Prop | Purpose |

 theme | Sets the theme of the button.
-Defaults to null . |
+Defaults to null. |

 href | Attach a link to the button to make it work like an anchor element. |